• Skip to main content

 And I wanted to make sure you know what to do about that and how to prevent overheating as much as possible in the future.

-It’s important you understand that your chinchilla’s ears turning red could indicate a potentially dangerous issue, but that you can take quick action and prevent it from progressing to that point.
+It’s important you understand that your chinchilla’s ears turning red could indicate a potentially dangerous health issue, but that you can take quick action and prevent it from progressing to that point.

 Stay calm, check the temperature of the room, and make the proper adjustments and everything will be just fine.
 If your chinchilla is overheating from activity, cease the activity.